barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I'm python web developer mainly working on flask, javascript(angularjs, reactjs with redux) and html!
+I'm just a developer mainly working on tornado, flask, javascript(angularjs, reactjs with redux) and html!

 ### Contact me